The Hoax of the Twentieth Century

 The Hoax of the Twentieth Century: The Case Against the Presumed Extermination of European Jewry is a book by Northwestern University electrical engineering professor and Holocaust denier Arthur Butz.
 The book was originally published in 1975 in the United Kingdom by Anthony Hancock’s Historical Review Press, known as a Holocaust denial publisher.
 An antisemitic work, it has been influential in the Holocaust denial movement.

-Canadian academic Alan T. Davies has described it as an "antisemitic classic".
+Synopsis

-Butz argues that Nazi Germany did not exterminate millions of Jews using homicidal gas chambers during World War II but that the Holocaust was a propaganda hoax.
+Butz argues that Nazi Germany did not exterminate millions of Jews using homicidal gas chambers during World War II and that the Holocaust was a propaganda hoax.

+The main arguments Butz presents in the book to back up his claims are: